-The term 3G refers to the third generation of mobile phone standards, as set by the International Telecommunications Union (ITU).
+The term 3G internet refers to the third generation of mobile phone standards, as set by the International Telecommunications Union (ITU).
 3G technologies allow mobile operators to offer more service options to their users, including mobile broadband.

-3G offers greater flexibility and services by making more efficient use of mobile bandwidth than its predecessor 2G.
+3G broadband offers greater flexibility and services by making more efficient use of mobile bandwidth than its predecessor 2G.
 And although faster, newer 4G technology is now available in the UK, 3G remains the UK's dominant mobile broadband technology.

 Compare 3G mobile broadband packages at uSwitch now.